 Northumberland Ferries Limited and Bay Ferries Limited would like to acknowledge our event partners that have been, and continue to be, impacted by COVID-19.
-Though many events are cancelled this year, we will carry on promoting our partners with mention of event listings that will welcome you in the future.
-Should you need further details on 2020 event cancellations or information on the status of specific events, please click on the link to the provided websites for details.
+Though many events are cancelled again this year, we will carry on promoting our partners with mention of event listings that will welcome you in the future.
+Should you need further details on 2021 event cancellations or information on the status of specific events, please click on the link to the provided websites for details.

 From music and culture to motorcycles and marathons, the tops of the Highlands to the ocean floor, there’s always something happening in Nova Scotia!
 Your Maritime Ferry Trail adventure is sure to be anything but boring with a special event for every taste all season long.

 A show inspired by Military Tattoos given by military bands and display teams.
 It has taken place annually in Nova Scotia’s capital, Halifax since 1979.

 The TD Halifax Jazz Festival is the oldest jazz festival and largest summer festival in Atlantic Canada.
 The festival attracts up to 60,000 visitors, involves 400 volunteers and employs over 350 local musicians.

 The Yarmouth Car Show is an annual automotive event featuring antique, classic, custom, special interest vehicles of all sorts and motorcycles.
 The town’s rustic and colorful Main Street is the venue for all of this automotive fun which boasts a number of local retail stores, restaurants, cafés, and Frost Park.

 Harmony Bazaar began as a project of the Shelburne County Women’s Fishnet to provide a stage for female singers and songwriters.
 The festival grew into a weekend of activities including youth stages, workshops, industry dinners, art galas, theatre performances, and mentorships.